burdiuz/traceability-matrices/README.md

 ### project.structure()

-`project.structure()` used to specify category tree, ther are no specification but structure should be built only with objects.
-Leaf objects of this structure will be identified as testable requirementes, other branches are categories and could not be tested.
+`project.structure()` used to specify category tree, and it should be built only with objects.
+Leaf objects of this structure will be identified as a testable requirements, other branches are categories and could not be tested.

 ```js
 project.structure({